AndreasGrip/griffinPortal/README.md

 You will be able to create users and select what paths the user will be able to access.
 Middleware will take care of user rights.

-Otherwise vanilla Express + EJS.
+Otherwise vanilla Express + pug.